krakensecuritylabs/canisecure/_guides/linkedin.md

 1. Click the **Me** icon at the top of your LinkedIn homepage.
 2. Select **Settings & Privacy** from the dropdown.
-3. Click the **Account** tab at the top of the page.
+3. Click the **Sign in & Security** tab at the top of the page.

-     Login and Security
+     Account Access

     -   **Email Addresses** - Any email you have here must have a strong password, 2FA (Google Auth or YubiKey, no SMS) and disabled SMS recovery capabilities.
     -   **Phone numbers** - This is unfortunately the only method of 2FA for LinkedIn, but you should make sure that the phone number has "Use for password reset" unchecked.
 Use a phone number that is NOT your mobile number like a Google Voice number.
 We will limit who can see this phone number or find you via it in a later section.